 Embassies and consulates

 Look out for vacancies at your home country’s embassy or consulate in Germany.
-Whatever the job you are sure to need a high standard of spoken and written German.
+However, you will be sure to need a high standard of spoken and written German.

 Speculative job applications